top of page

 To answer these questions, let’s go back to Groundswell, where we heard the founder of The Global Food and Farm Community, Jill Clapperton, speak about “Creating Healthy Productive Soil that Grows Nutritious Food”.
 Jill’s answer to confronting these challenges is ‘regenerative agriculture’, or ‘life’ as she gilbly put it.

-So what exactly is Regenerative Agriculture?
 Put simply, it is the incorporation of farming and grazing practices that aim to rebuild soil health and add more plant nutrients by increasing organic matter and biodiversity.
 Jill outlined some of the methods farmers can use for this approach:

 • The “no-till” method - farmers refrain from disturbing the soil through tillage (mechanical agitation of soil for agricultural preparation)